Research Team

 JAE Intro Training Program

-The selected candidate will develop their activity at ICMAN-CSIC under the supervision of Dr. Román and co-direction of Dr. Fernández-Marín (UPV/EHU), including a 2-week stay at UPV/EHU facilities.
+The selected candidate will develop their activity at ICMAN-CSIC under the supervision of Dr. Román and co-direction of Dr. Fernández-Marín (UPV/EHU).

 Program Details